-As an additional incentive to usage of the EMI scheme, the exercise of EMI option shares fall within the 10% tax band entrepreneurs’ relief for Capital Gains Tax purposes.
+As an additional incentive to usage of the EMI scheme, the exercise of EMI option shares falls within the 10% tax and entrepreneurs’ relief for Capital Gains Tax purposes.

 For more information on this topic please see our separate Quick Guide found here

 It is possible to complete a joint election to transfer the liability for payment of the employer’s NI contributions arising on the exercise of an option, from the employer to the employee.
 Joint Elections are not enforceable unless they have been pre-approved by HMRC.Please note that where such an election is not made, the employer will have an unknown liability to consider and disclose in its annual accounts, which can create problems for accounting purposes.

 When considering issuing share options to employees, it is imperative that careful consideration is given to the various schemes available to ensure that the most tax efficient method and commercially suitable plan is chosen.

 Oury Clark would be happy to assist and advise you in this process, so if this is an area which you would like to receive further information, then please contact us to arrange a meeting.

 Disclaimer: This note does not contain a full statement of the law and it does not constitute legal advice.
 Please seek legal advice if you have any questions about the information set out above.